drush-ops/drush/README.txt

 * Drush is designed for a Unix-like OS (Linux, OS X)

 * Some Drush commands run on Windows.
-  There is a Windows msi installer for drush available at http://drush.ws/drush_winodws_installer.
-Please see that page for more information on running Drush on Windows.
+See INSTALLING DRUSH ON WINDOWS, below.

 * Drush works with Drupal 6, Drupal 7, and Drupal 8.
 However, occasionally
   recent changes to the most recent version of Drupal can introduce issues